VEU allowance for occupation oriented adult and further education

 If there are disagreements, this is a matter between you and your employer.

-Arbejdsgivernes Uddannelsesbidrag (AUB) calculates your VEU allowance based on:
+Arbejdsgivernes Uddannelsesbidrag (AUB) calculates your VEU allowance based on 3 factors:

-• The information you provided when signing up and applying
+• The information you provide when applying and signing up

 If you have applied and meet the conditions for getting a VEU allowance, then you will automatically get the money paid to your NemKonto as the course progresses.
 This means that you will normally get the money paid out over multiple rounds.

-You will receive a letter via Digital Post where you can see how much you will be paid.
+You will receive a letter in Digital Post stating the exact amount you will be paid.

 Have you been dismissed or have you resigned?